noahgrant/resourcerer/README.md

     return `/users/${userId}`;
   }

-  static cacheFields = ['userId']
+  static dependencies = ['userId'];
 }
 ```

-The `cacheFields` static property is important here, as we'll see in a second; it is a list of properties that `resourcerer` will use to generate a cache key for the model.
+The `dependencies` static property is important here, as we'll see in a second; it is a list of properties that `resourcerer` will use to generate a cache key for the model.
 It will look for the `userId` property in the following places, in order:

 1. the `options` object
 1. the `data` object